kraf9284/kraf9284/README.md

+# Signature Work Portfolio
+## About Me
-## Hi, my name is Dylan Kraft and I am a Computer Science student at the University of St. Thomas!
+Hi, my name is Dylan Kraft and I am a Computer Science student at the University of St. Thomas!
 In addition to being interested in software engineering and problem solving, I am also very passionate about exploring my creativity and making art, which led me to become a Digital Media Art (DIMA) minor in addition to my major in CS.
 Through my DIMA minor and CS major combination, I ended up taking Creative Coding and Computer Graphics, which are both courses that allow for coding in addition to creative expression.
 Below are three projects I think best represent this interweaving of creativity and programming, in addition to what class/discipline it came from.
 Check out their respective repositories and those READEME's if you want to find out more about them!

+## Projects
 Rainball
 DIMA 298 | Creative Coding
 https://github.com/kraf9284/rainball